robrichard/browserify-compile-templates/README.md

 ## Create a template file
 myTemplates.html

-Use the ID attribute to identify the template from your JS source.
+Use the `id` attribute to identify the template from your JS source.
-Use data-variable-name to change the variable name that is used in the underscore template. obj is the default
+Use data-variable-name to change the variable name that is used in the underscore template. `obj` is the default

 ```html
 <script type="text/template" id="template1">